-Path 1 and Path 2 referrals will be received by a single Intake Worker, who will review the information for completeness and direct them to YFES and Edgewood Case Management staff.
-After assignment, and in coordination with County Social Workers as appropriate, families will be contacted using a standard case management model that includes: Engagement/Assessment; Family-Centered Care Planning; Linking to Resources; and Graduation.
+Path 1 and Path 2 referrals will be received by the Program Supervisor who will review the information for completeness and assign them to Community Workers.
+After assignment, and in coordination with County Social Workers as appropriate, families will be contacted using a standard case management model that includes: Engagement/Assessment; Family-Centered Case Planning; Linking to Resources; and Graduation.
 County protocols for Path 1 and Path 2 referrals will be followed at all steps of the process, and new referrals will be made to the CFS hotline if allegations of abuse or neglect arise.